danainjax/punks-front-end/NOTES.md

 Project build notes

-[X] Back button (Punk.all is emptying and pressing back button fails to show any punks because array is not populated) removed Punk.all =[] in the show page event listener
-[X] Dark mode.
-Unable to read text in modals since modals are white, also need to fix shadow for when in dark mode, make it a lighter color

 [ ] Update Readmes on both repos for assessment
 [ ] Another blog post
 [ ] Updated Video of development work since submitted